JustAMurph/docs-1/eloquent-collections.md

 ### The Eloquent Collection
-`Illuminate\Database\Eloquent\Collection` provides a superset of methods to aid with manipulating your models.
-These methods are as follows:
+`Illuminate\Database\Eloquent\Collection` provides a superset of methods to aid with managing your model collection.
+Methods use `Model::getKey()` for manipulating the collection.
+Most methods return a Collection of `Illuminate\Database\Eloquent\Collection`, however some methods return a base Collection instance.
+Eloquent Collection methods are as follows:

 #### `find($key)` {#collection-method .first-collection-method}